teymzz/selector/README.md

 > From the sample above, the parsed ```$('.item')``` will be converted back to an array format.
 It is important to know that when a jquery selection is supplied into the ```select()``` method, it loses its Jquery extended methods and reverts back to the native selection.
 This is why we used the _getAttribute()_ method rather than the Jquery _attr()_ method in the sample above.
 We can also see from the sample above that the code structure remains the same.
 This is the benefit of the _selector_ plugin in which a universal standard code structure is maintained.

+The feature above is useful for developers who use Jquery and may need to find a balance between handling Jquery selections and the native Javascript selections.
+This is also good for Javascript plugins that may need to provide extended support for Jquery users.